How to Prepare for Gravel Events

 Recommended Gravel Wheel Options

-Important: On gravel, durability also contributes to speed.
+On gravel, durability also contributes to speed.
 A wheel that survives rough terrain is always faster than one that doesn’t.
+With hookless rims, pay close attention to manufacturer tire pressure guidelines and tire compatibility for safety.

 Fueling Strategy: Start Early, Stay Consistent